Upper School (Grades 8-9)

 The Movement program promotes students’ gross motor skills, aerobic fitness, body strength, flexibility and eye hand/foot coordination, and social interaction skills.

 We believe that technology, when used appropriately, can bolster learning.
 At Carroll, children learn how computers, tablets, apps, and the internet can positively support their education.

 In the Upper School, all students are assigned an individual Chromebook to use during the school day.
 Our Educational Technology team hand selects grade-appropriate resources and tools that best meets the needs of each student, teacher, classroom, and project.
 Likewise, teachers are encouraged and trained to use technology that supports, not replaces, learning.

 Technology is always used under close supervision from a teacher and is intended to be another engaging tool through which children can learn and begin to build 21st century skills.

 We believe that a commitment to a child’s healthy social and emotional well-being goes hand-in-hand with academic success.

 At the Upper School, students start each day within small advisory groups.
 Using Developmental Design techniques, students work on preparing for the day, setting personal goals, and enhancing social support & relationships.
 We also help students make positive connections through recess, community service, athletics, community events, our annual Fall Festival, and so much more.

 Student Life at the Upper School

-Scroll through the slideshow below to get a glimpse of a day in grades 8 and 9.
+View the video below to hear from students about their experiences in grades 8 and 9.
 Learn more about Student Life at Carroll